dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 [!code-csharp[](key-vault-configuration/samples_snapshot/PrefixKeyVaultSecretManager.cs)]

-The `Load` method is called by a provider algorithm that iterates through the vault secrets to find the ones that have the version prefix.
+The `Load` method is called by a provider algorithm that iterates through the vault secrets to find the version-prefixed secrets.
 When a version prefix is found with `Load`, the algorithm uses the `GetKey` method to return the configuration name of the secret name.
-It removes the version prefix from the secret's name and returns the rest of the secret name for loading into the app's configuration name-value pairs.
+It removes the version prefix from the secret's name.
+The rest of the secret name is returned for loading into the app's configuration name-value pairs.

 When this approach is implemented: